In this article, you will find portable projectors of all prices, designs, and capabilities. This means we have the best

-By increasing the price range for your portable projector, you’ll drastically boost the features that come along with it.
+By increasing the price range for your portable mini projector, you’ll drastically boost the features that come along with it.
 This is apparent with the Nebula Capsule by Anker, as you’ll land some truly impressive specifications.

 The Nebula Capsule by Anker itself is designed much like the tower Amazon Alexa speakers.
 It is a cylinder construction so it’s simple to place onto just about any surface.

-The projector has Android 7.1 natively installed on the device, so with a Wi-Fi connection, you can stream content from Netflix, HBO Go, YouTube, and other applications without connecting any device.
+The projector has Android 7.1 natively installed on the device, so with a Wi-Fi connection, you can stream content from Netflix, HBO Go, YouTube, and other streaming services without connecting any device.

 The Nebula Capsule by Anker has 100 lumens, which isn’t the greatest number in the world, but for the size of the projector bulb, you’ll be hard-pressed to find something better.

-The entire base of the Nebula Capsule is one large speaker so no matter what direction you’re sitting around the projector, you’ll have clear audio.
-In fact, you can use the Nebula Capsule by Anker as a stand-alone speaker with 30 hours of music playback time.
+The entire base of the Nebula Capsule is one large Bluetooth speaker so no matter what direction you’re sitting around the projector, you’ll have clear audio.
+In fact, you can use the Nebula Capsule by Anker as a stand-alone Bluetooth speaker with 30 hours of music playback time.

 Some of the features you’ll find on the Nebula Capsule by Anker include: